The Magills

 Record obtained from ScotlandsPeople website www.scotlandspeople.gov.uk

-The marriage record lists Hugh Campbell’s occupation as sailor, which confirms what was recorded on James Campbell’s death certificate.
+The marriage record lists Hugh Campbell’s occupation as tailor, which differs from sailor as recorded on James Campbell’s death certificate.
 They had five children:

 Searches in the Scottish records unearthed the following from the 1851 Census in the UK: